brookshelley/brookshelley.github.com/books.md

 ## 2019 <a name="2019"></a>

+**The Masked City** — Genevieve Cogman

+Another romp through alternate worlds with the rebellious librarian Irene, and her Sherlock stand-in pal Vale.
+The world of this book is largely a strange version of Venice, but more than the first book, other world’s tech is sprinkled throughout.
+I’m starting to doubt that we’ll get a high-tech book in this series, but I still hold out hope.
+The language is a little _too_ powerful as a deus machina, but Cogman finds ways Irene can’t deploy it constantly, and still manages to provide a level of tension and excitement.

 **9th Step Station** — Malka Older & Co.

 This read much like a series of Ghost in the Shell.
 From the NeoTokyo setting, to the ubiquitous cybernetic body mods, I expected Major Kusanagi to pop up at any juncture.
 That said, it also ruled.
 It’s been a long time since I read serialized fiction outside of comics, and the episodic nature made for a fun time.
 Each author added to the tale, instead of distracting with wild stylistic flourishes.
 I would happily read another series with Emma, Miyako, and the rest.
 There were less political machinations that I expected, based on other work from Older, but the story was fun, exciting, and well-told.